aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ### Step 12: Cluster Monitoring with CloudWatch Container Insights.

-You can use CloudWatch Container Insights to collect, aggregate, and summarize metrics and logs from your containerized applications.
 In this step we are setting up CloudWatch agents on each node as daemons sets and provide necessary permissions.
 We are installing 2 applications as part of this with the help of [Helm](https://helm.sh/) (A Kubernetes application manager).
-•	Deploy CloudWatch-Agent (responsible for sending the metrics to CloudWatch) as a Daemon Set.
+•	Deploy CloudWatch-Agent - (sending the metrics to CloudWatch) as a Daemon Set.
-•	Deploy fluentd (responsible for sending the logs to CloudWatch) as a Daemon Set.
+•	Deploy fluentd - (sending the logs to CloudWatch) as a Daemon Set.

 ```console